A Notion of Uniqueness for the Adversarial Bayes Classifier: Background

-\sidebysidesubequations{eq:first_order_necessary}{p_1(a_i+\e)-p_0(a_i-\e)=0}{p_0(b_i+\e)-p_1(b_i-\e)=0} When $\e=0$, these equations reduce to the condition describing the boundary of the Bayes classifer in \cref{eq:Bayes_necessary}.
-Prior work shows that when $p_0,p_1$ are well-behaved, this necessary condition holds for sufficiently small $\e$.
+\sidebysidesubequations{eq:first_order_necessary}{p_1(a_i+\e)-p_0(a_i-\e)=0}{p_0(b_i+\e)-p_1(b_i-\e)=0} which describe the boundary of the adversarial Bayes classifier.
+When $\e=0$, these equations reduce to the condition describing the boundary of the Bayes classifier in \cref{eq:Bayes_necessary}.
+Prior work shows that when $p_0,p_1$ are well-behaved, the necessary conditions hold for sufficiently small $\e$.

 \begin{theorem}[\cite{trillosMurray2022}] Assume that $p_0,p_1$ are $C^1$, the relation $p_0(x)=p_1(x)$ is satisfied at finitely many points $x\in \supp \PP$, and that at these points, $p_0'(x)\neq p_1'(x)$.
 Then for sufficiently small $\e$, there exists an adversarial Bayes classifier for which the $a_i$ and $b_i$ satisfy the necessary conditions \cref{eq:first_order_necessary}. \end{theorem} For a proof, see the discussion of Equation (4.1) and Theorem~5.4 in \cite{trillosMurray2022}.
-A central goal of this paper is producing necessary conditions analogous to \cref{eq:first_order_necessary} that hold for all $\e$.